nelson-n/cs-math-nn/MachineLearning/README.md

 `MachineLearningPrinciples.ipynb`

-Condensed notes on the principles of machine learning with an emphasis on theory.
+Notes on the principles of machine learning with an emphasis on theory.
 Covers:

 `MachineLearningNotes.ipynb`

-Overall notes on the principles of machine learning with an emphasis on theory.
-Covers:
 * Mistake-Bounded Learning
 * Decision Trees
 * Potential Functions and Random Forests